 Coursework must be approved prior to enrolling in an institution outside of the U.S. Note that credit granted for courses taken abroad cannot exceed credits awarded for comparable University courses.* If enrolling abroad during a fall or spring semester, you are expected to complete at least 12 credits of coursework.

 To ensure you receive credit toward your degree:

-- Submit a completed Study Abroad Transfer Credit Form to Ryan Sherman, 102 Ridley Hall; and
+- Submit a completed Study Aroad Transfer Credit Form (obtained from the International Studies Office) to Ryan Sherman, 102 Ridley Hall; and

 - Send official transcripts immediately after completing transfer coursework to Ryan Sherman, P.O.
 Box 400261, Charlottesville, VA 22904.